ahnafbinazad/e-Transport-Marketplace/README.txt

 Author: Ahnaf Azad

 This is an e-Transport Marketplace created for Ubuntu Linux as a project for my Software Design and Implementation module.
-It was created using C++ for the backend and QMake for its user interface
+It was created using C++ for the backend, SQL for the database and QMake for its user interface

 The program features use cases for three different users- customers, drivers and the shipping company Users will be able to register under any of the three account types.